btonic/Fuzzer/README.md

 >>> fuzz_instance.initialize()
 ```

-Running this will create the database file `fuzzerdb.db` if it does not exist, as well as create the table `attempts(month -> [00-12])(day -> [00-31])(year -> [00-99])` if that does not exist already.
+Running this will create the database file specified in the initialization of the `Fuzzer` instance if it does not exist, as well as create the table if that does not exist already.
 If the database file exists, but the table does not, the table will be created.
 If the table does exist, then it will simply use that.

 Now we can begin generating values.
 To begin, we can simply use the `.fuzz()` generator supplied by `Fuzzer`.
 By default this will generate sequential strings of a length of 5.
 To generate the first 100 results, we can use: